data-apis/array-api/spec/API_specification/elementwise_functions.md

 -   **x2**: _&lt;array&gt;_

     -   second input array.
+Must be compatible with `x1` (i.e., `x1` and `x2` must be able to broadcast to a common shape).

 -   **out**:  _Optional\[ Union\[ &lt;array&gt;, Tuple\[ Optional\[&lt;array&gt;] ] ]_

     -   output array.
+If provided, the output array must be compatible with the provided input arrays (i.e., must have a shape to which the input arrays can broadcast).
 If specified as a tuple, the tuple must consist of a single entry: the output array.
 If not provided or is `None`, an uninitialized return array must be created and then filled with the result of each element-wise computation.
 Default: `None`.

 #### Returns